Gladsome Light Dialogues – An Orthodox Blog

 The recent book of Archmandrite Tikhon, “Everyday Saints and other stories”, is one of those books that fulfill the prophecies on their back covers: it was impossible to put down and I felt very sorry when it ended.
 What is so special about this spiritual book, that made it into a major bestseller and almost a pop phenomenon in Russia, is that it brings the elements of faith right where they belong: in real life.
 I’ve read many books about the unmatched spiritual battles of the saints from the desert of Egypt… Continue reading

-The Byzantine Style – By Presbytera and Architect Mirela Tudora
+The Byzantine Style – By Presbytera Mirela Tudora

 Trying to define the Byzantine style only from an architectural point of view one may sorely miss its deep spiritual meaning.
 Looking only superficial one might think that this style is stuck in thousand year old formal representation, not keeping the pace with all the discoveries in the science and the psychology of the building.
 But I am asking you: how many times visiting a gothic building you felt that the acute angles and sore heights are quite intimidating, not protective?
 How many of the modern, original and impressive temples designed by famous architects are not helping you find peace to pray?
 On the other hand, the architectural language employed by Orthodoxy is aimed to induce the opposite, to produce… Continue reading